diffblue/gitlab/doc/administration/raketasks/maintenance.md

 ## Rebuild database indexes

 WARNING:
 This is an experimental feature that isn't enabled by default.
+It requires PostgreSQL 12 or later.

 Database indexes can be rebuilt regularly to reclaim space and maintain healthy levels of index bloat over time.